-After Michael Jacob’s passing in 2014, Fundación Gabo and the Cartagena Hay Festival—which have enjoyed a decade-long partnership—decided to jointly organize the Michael Jacobs Travel Writing Grant as an homage to the British writer.
-The Grant is again primarily financed by the Michael Jacobs Foundation, an independent charity set up by Michael's widow and brother in order to honor his memory, and to promote travel writing on Spain and Latin America
+After the death of Michael Jacobs in 2014, Fundación Gabo and the Cartagena Hay Festival - which have enjoyed a decade-long partnership - decided to jointly organize the Michael Jacobs Travel Writing Grant as an homage to the British writer.
+The Grant is again primarily financed by the Michael Jacobs Foundation, an independent charity set up by Michael's widow and brother in order to honor his memory, and to promote travel writing in Spain and Latin America.

-This grant’s purpose is to provide an incentive for travel journalism.
-The sixth edition will award 7,500 American dollars to a travel book or article project that takes Spanish Latin America or Spain for its subject, to be published in Spanish or English.
+This grant's purpose is to provide an incentive for travel journalism.
+Its eighth edition will award 7,500 American dollars to a travel book or article project that takes Spanish Latin America or Spain for its subject, to be published in Spanish or English.

 In selecting the winner, the jury will consider the narrative quality and the journalistic depth of the projects.
-For Michael Jacobs, travel journalism went beyond the mere anecdote, and this grant therefore seeks work capable of awakening the five senses and opening the mind of the reader.
+For Michael Jacobs, travel journalism was not just a matter of simple anecdotes, and this grant, therefore, seeks work capable of awakening the five senses and opening the mind of the reader.

-The winner will be officially announced during the Hay Festival Cartagena taking place from January 30th to February 2nd 2020.
+The winner will be announced during the Hay Festival Cartagena, which takes place from January 26th to 29th 2023.

 » The grant